 In particular, Section 90000 requires the FTB to perform audits and investigations of local candidates and their controlled committees selected for audit pursuant to Section 90001(i)(1), which directs the Commission to adopt regulations providing the method of selection.
 Regulation 18991, which sets forth the method of selection, requires the Commission to select 20 local jurisdictions and, in turn, local candidates and their controlled committees within those jurisdictions to be audited.
 (Regulation 18991(c).)
 Because some jurisdictions are already subject to audit by a local agency or the Commission itself, former Regulation 18996 was amended in 2015 to provide the Commission with the authority to exclude those jurisdictions from the selection process under Regulation 18991(c) in order to avoid duplicative audits.
 (Former Regulation 18996(d).)
-However, in 2020, after the legislature codified all of the provisions in Regulation 18996, with the exception of subdivision (d), the Commission repealed the regulation in its entirety.
+However, in 2020, after the legislature codified all of the provisions in Regulation 18996,2 with the exception of subdivision (d), the Commission repealed the regulation in its entirety.

-The Commission inadvertently repealed 18996(d).
-The proposed amendment to Regulation 18991 would restore the former provision allowing the Commission to exclude jurisdictions already subject to audit by a local agency or the Commission itself from the random selection process to avoid duplicative audits.
+Because the Commission appears to have inadvertently repealed 18996(d),3 the proposed amendment to Regulation 18991 would restore the former provision to provide the Commission with the authority to exclude jurisdictions that are already subject to audit by a local agency or the Commission itself from the random selection process to avoid duplicative audits.

 The Commission shares responsibilities for performing audits under the Act with the FTB.
-While the FTB conducts most of the audits required under the Act (Section 90000), the Act requires the Commission to conduct audits of candidates for Controller and members of the Board of Equalization and of committees supporting these candidates due to potential conflicts of interest for the FTB.
-(Section 90006.)
-In addition, the Act authorizes both the FTB and the Commission to conduct discretionary audits and investigations of any reports or statements required by the Act (Section 90003) and preelection audits (Section 90008).
+While a majority of the audits required under the Act are conducted by the FTB (Section 90000), the Act requires the Commission to conduct audits of candidates for Controller and members of the Board of Equalization, and of committees supporting these candidates due to potential conflicts of interest for the FTB.4 (Section 90006.)
+In addition, the Act authorizes both the FTB and the Commission to conduct discretionary audits and investigations of any reports or statements required by the Act (Section 90003) and prelection audits (Section 90008).

-&lt;sup>2 The provisions are now located in Section 90002.
+2 The provisions are now located in Section 90002.

-&lt;sup>3 AB 902, which was enacted in 2019, codified several Commission regulations, including Regulation 18996.
+3 AB 902, which was enacted in 2019, codified several Commission regulations, including Regulation 18996.
 In light of AB 902, a 2020 Memorandum to the Commission recommended, among other things, repeal of several regulations, stating "[b]ecause AB 902 codified the provisions of these regulations in their entirety, staff recommends repealing these regulations to avoid redundancy."

-&lt;sup>4 This arrangement protects against an appearance that the Controller and the Chair of the BOE, who are members of the FTB, could improperly seek to influence those audits.
+4 This arrangement protects against an appearance that the Controller and the Chair of the BOE, who are members of the FTB, could improperly seek to influence those audits.